 \section{Experiments}

-To rigorously validate the efficiency of KScaNN, we conducted a comprehensive experimental evaluation.
-Our primary objective is to benchmark the performance of KScaNN, running on its target Kunpeng 920 ARM architecture, against state-of-the-art ANNS implementations operating on a comparable high-performance x86 platform.\footnote{All experiments were conducted on servers located in China.} This section is structured to systematically answer two fundamental research questions: \begin{itemize} \item \textbf{RQ1:} How does KScaNN compare against leading industry-standard baselines in terms of the trade-off between search efficiency (throughput) and search accuracy (recall)? \item \textbf{RQ2:} What is the specific performance contribution of each key algorithmic and hardware-aware optimization integrated into KScaNN? \end{itemize}
+We conducted a comprehensive empirical evaluation to validate the efficiency of KScaNN.
+Our primary objective is to benchmark the performance of KScaNN on the Kunpeng 920 ARM architecture against state-of-the-art ANNS implementations operating on a comparable high-performance x86 platform.\footnote{All experiments were conducted on servers located in China.} This section addresses two fundamental research questions: \begin{itemize} \item \textbf{RQ1:} How does KScaNN compare against leading industry-standard baselines regarding the trade-off between search efficiency (throughput) and retrieval accuracy (recall)? \item \textbf{RQ2:} What is the specific performance contribution of each algorithmic and hardware-aware optimization integrated into the KScaNN framework? \end{itemize}